DanielMSchmidt/alfred-pomodoro/readme.md

 ## Usage

-Start your first pomodoro with alfred by typing `pomodoro`
+Start your first pomodoro with alfred by typing `pomodoro`.
+This will start the pomodoro, will tell it IFTTT and set the Do not Disturb Modus to on.

 ## License